Ride Bright

 -

-There are plenty of bike parking at the venue.
+There will be plenty of bike parking at the venue.
 We will have women patrolling the area to ensure the bikes are safe.
 However, we cannot be liable for your bike so please make sure to bring along a good lock.

 -